ankurkohli007/resumeai-platform/README.md

 ## 🚀 Overview

-Everyone talks about ATS optimization, but very few talk about how **expensive, opaque, and inaccessible** most ATS tools actually are.
+Everyone talks about ATS optimization, but very few talk about how **expensive, opaque, and inaccessible** it really is.

+After seeing resumes (including mine) rejected before a human ever reads them, I decided to build something practical.

 **ResumiAI** was built as a practical alternative — combining a modern frontend stack with GenAI-powered analysis to help candidates and small teams understand how resumes are evaluated *before* they are filtered out.